 - the scope of the Act regarding private land, land with exclusive possession native title, and non-commercial research

 - clarifying key terms in the Act that may currently cause confusion, such as the definition of commercialisation, and

 - improving the effectiveness and efficiency of the permitting and contractual framework.

 To assist stakeholders to better understand key areas of reform, the following fact sheets are available:

 Have your say

-Consultation will be open until midnight on Friday 15 February 2019.
+Consultation on the Options Paper closed at midnight on Friday 15 February 2019.

 Review and government response